Ivo-Balbaert/The_Way_to_Jai/book/26_Metaprogramming and macros.md

 (for a complete working example, see how_to/630, 2nd example)

 ## 26.12 The #type directive and type variants
-This directive tells the compiler that the next following syntax is a new type.
+This directive tells the compiler that the next following syntax is a type literal, useful for defining procedure types and variant types.
+Variant types are like alias types (see § 9.1), but differ in the casting behavior.

 For example:
 ```c++
 IL_LoggingLevel :: u16;